SWISS Business Class Guide: My Honest Review in 2026

 In SWISS business class, you get a generous baggage allowance.
 You can check in two bags, each up to 32 kg, which is great for when you’re not traveling light.
 Just make sure the total size of each bag doesn’t go over 158 cm when you add up the width, height, and depth.

 For carry-on, you’re allowed two bags, each up to 8 kg.
 The size for these needs to stay within 55 x 40 x 23 cm.
-This means you can easily bring along everything you need on board, from your laptop to those last-minute airport purchases.
+Plenty of room for your laptop, tablet, and whatever else you grab at the airport.

 Airport experience when flying SWISS business class